gunnargrosch/mastodon-lists/README.md

-# List of Mastodon users to import
+# Lists of Mastodon users to import

 ## Description